 As the business continues to grow and develop globally, Ali Group is also evolving its operational structure.
-“I’ve stepped back from the business and have transferred control to my son Filippo and his second in command, Massimo,” says Berti.
+“I’ve stepped back from the business and have transferred control to my son Filippo,” says Berti.

 No matter how big the organization grows, one thing will remain consistent: the entrepreneurial spirit that has propelled the Group to where it is today.